Character Witness Letter for Court (20 Examples + Tips)

 History/relation with the defendant

 Details on how the writer and defendant first met and how long they have known each other should be clearly outlined.
-These details will help build the courts trust in what the writer has to say in the letter.
+These details will help build the court’s trust in what the writer has to say in the letter.
 The writer should also indicate how often they communicate with the defendant to help show that they are well acquainted.

 Acknowledge their charges

 The writer should continue by acknowledging the charges against the accused.
-If the accused has expressed how they’re feeling on the charges, then the writer should indicate this in the letter.
-The accused may express distress, remorse, regret, and desire to seek help through psychological rehabilitation programs and treatments.
+If the accused has expressed how they’re feeling about the charges, then the writer should indicate this in the letter.
+The accused may express distress, remorse, regret, and a desire to seek help through psychological rehabilitation programs and treatments.
 It helps show that the writer is aware of the defendant’s condition.
 The writer may also indicate any issues that may have caused the accused to commit the offense that the writer is aware of, like mental health, illness, and poverty.

 State your opinion of the defendant’s general character

 An honest statement expressing the writer’s opinion about the defendant’s general character should then be indicated.
 The writer should also provide examples of favorable aspects observed by the defendant, like generosity, selflessness, integrity, or remarkable achievements.
-Statements suggesting the type of sentencing to be imposed should be avoided as that decision can only be made by the court.
+Statements suggesting the type of sentencing to be imposed should be avoided, as that decision can only be made by the court.

 Supporting information

-The writer should also provide supporting information, the such things the defendant is doing to become a better person.
+The writer should also provide supporting information, such as things the defendant is doing to become a better person.
 This may also include programs that the defendant has joined to change the bad habit that landed them in court.
 Such supporting statements help show that the defendant is capable of change.

 Conclusion

-The character witness letter should conclude with a statement highlighting the impact of incarceration on the defended friends, family, career, and future.
+The letter should conclude with a statement highlighting the impact of incarceration on the defended friends, family, career, and future.
 It should also contain a statement that indicates the writer’s belief that the defendant has learned a valuable lesson from experience.
 The writer’s contact information should then be indicated alongside an offer to answer any judge’s questions.

 Sign off

-The letter should end with an appropriate phrase or word such as ‘Sincerely’ or ‘Kind regard.’
+The letter should end with an appropriate phrase or word, such as ‘Sincerely’ or ‘Kind regard.’
 A hard copy letter should contain a signature above the writer’s printed name.

 Character Witness Letter Template

-[City, State, zip code]
+[City, State, Zip Code]

 [Date]

-[Recipient’s Name]
+[Recipient’s Full Name or Court’s Name]

 Sincerely,